 The brand added a second US market in November 2019 with the launch of PokerStars PA.
 The Pennsylvania version of the PokerStars platform stands as the lone state-regulated online poker site in the state, but WSOP and partypoker are both approved to join the Pennsylvania market in the upcoming months.

-PokerStars will launch in Michigan eventually, under a partnership with tribal property Odawa Casino.
-The welcome bonus for the US family of PokerStars sites includes a 100& deposit match up to $600, and a $30 free play bonus.
+PokerStars launched in Michigan in January 2021, under a partnership with tribal property Odawa Casino.
+The welcome bonus for the US family of PokerStars sites includes a 100% deposit match up to $600, and a $30 free play bonus.

 Like PokerStars, partypoker pulled its international online poker platform out of the US market for a time, but returned to the states in November 2013.
 The brand re-launched its US operations with partypoker NJ, a New Jersey-only regulated poker network.